Skip to content

 result2 = result1

-if tax1 > tax2:
+if impot1 > impot2:

 else:

-# calculate any discount
+# calculation of any discount

-# calculate any tax reduction
+# calculation of any tax reduction

 # result